How Much Compensation For A Pressure Sore Could I Claim?

 Those more at risk of pressure ulcers or bedsores are those recovering from surgery, those with health conditions and those with limited mobility.
 Hospital staff and caregivers must ensure that they check for the symptoms of pressure ulcers and ensure that people are moved regularly to prevent bed sores.

 Later in this guide, we discuss when you may be able to claim for a pressure sore.
-Alternatively, you can also contact our advisors to learn how much compensation for pressure sores you may be able to receive.
+Alternatively, you can also contact our advisors to learn how much compensation for a pressure sore you may be able to receive.

 You may be wondering how much compensation for pressure sores you could receive.
 The amount of compensation that could be awarded to you will depend on several factors, such as: